-At 31 December 2020, the gross provision for claims outstanding for earlier accident years amounted to €7,220 thousand (at 31 December 2019 €5,494 thousand).
+At 31 December 2021, the gross provision for claims outstanding for earlier accident years amounted to €7,338 thousand (at 31 December 2020 €7,220 thousand).

-Various factors affect the change in claims estimates over time, and the change more often happens for lines with a longer tail.
-While the information in the table discloses the historical perspective of the adequacy of claims outstanding estimates, it alone is not a sufficient basis to conclude on the adequacy of estimates of claims outstanding as at the end of 2020.
-The Company believes that the estimate of the provision for claims outstanding as at the end of 2020 is adequate to cover claims incurred till 31 December 2020 (irrespective of whether these claims have been reported or not).
-It is clear, however, that the final amounts paid by the Company will differ from the estimates due to their inherent uncertainty, although the Company strives to reduce the differences as far as possible.
+Various factors affect claims estimates changing over time, and it more often happens for lines with longer tail.
+While the information in the table discloses historical perspective of the adequacy of claims outstanding estimates, it alone would not be sufficient basis to conclude on the adequacy of estimates of claims outstanding as at the end of 2021.
+The Company believes that the estimate of provision for outstanding claims as at the end of 2021 is adequate to cover claims incurred till the 31.12.2021 (irrespective of whether these claims have been reported or not).
+It is clear, however, that final amounts paid by the Company will differ from the estimates due to inherent uncertainty, though company targets having those differences as little as possible.